Our business

 • Information Leaflets

-The Communications Manager has overall responsibility for implementing and monitoring this policy, which will be reviewed on a regular basis following its implementation and additionally whenever there are relevant changes in legislation or to our working practices.
+The Head of Corporate Communications has overall responsibility for implementing and monitoring this policy, which will be reviewed on a regular basis following its implementation and additionally whenever there are relevant changes in legislation or to our working practices.

-This policy is a formal PIRC policy and will be reviewed by the Senior Management Team on an annual basis.
+This policy is a formal PIRC policy and will be reviewed by the SLT on an annual basis.

 Title: Publications Policy